ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   EDE option that conveys the information in the "c", "s", and "j" fields encoded in the JSON object.

+* If the local application that triggered the DNS request has more specific context (e.g., contact information) that the DNS server, the content of the "c" attribute can be ignored.

+> Note that the strict and opportunistic privacy profiles as defined in {{!RFC8310}} only apply to DoT; there has been no such distinction made for DoH.

 # Interoperation with RPZ Servers